hcs42/heapkeeper-old/doc/download.rst

 - Customization possibilities.
 - Multiple index pages.
 - Thread pages.
+- New CSS design: colors and style from http://vim.org.
+- Optional feature: pages are re-generated only when needed.

 - :mod:`hkshell`:

   - Setting system.
   - Generic event handling.
   - Better handling of arguments using the ``optparse`` module.
+  - Better way to provide a Python shell to the user, using the ``code`` module.
+  - New commands, e.g. enew, enew_str, cat.

 Major refactorings: